-The next day, Lord Commander Mormont, chastises him for running and after Jon finally decides to honor his bonds and fully commit to the Watch, he accepts his place as Mormont's squire and prepares for the journey north, on the large Ranging into the Far North that Mormont leads.
+The next day, Lord Commander Mormont chastises him for running, and Jon agrees to fully commit to the Watch.
+He accepts his place as Jeor's squire and prepares for the journey beyond the Wall which Mormont plans to lead.

 A Clash of Kings